CrawfordBrown/SEMGroupProject/Use-cases/use-case-8.md

 ### Trigger

-A request for population Ranking is sent to organisation
+A request for the number of people who speak different languages from greatest to largest, is sent to organisation

 ## MAIN SUCCESS SCENARIO

-1. Get populations of regions, continents and world
+1. Get different languages from countryLanguage table
-2. Organising the populations of regions, continents and world from largest to smallest
+2. Organising the different languages from greatest to largest
 3. Provide report to organisation

 ## EXTENSIONS

-Top n populations shown
+Percentage of the world population

 ## SUB-VARIATIONS